 You have the right to object at any time, on the grounds of your particular situation, to the processing of your personal data in accordance with Art.
 6 Section 1e or 1f of the GDPR; this also applies to profiling based on these provisions.

 We shall no longer process your personal data, unless we can prove protection-worthy compelling reasons for the processing, which outweigh your interests, rights and freedoms, or unless the processing is used to assert, exercise or defend legal claims.

 You have the possibility to exercise your right of objection in connection with the use of the services of an information company by means of automated procedures based on technical specifications, notwithstanding Directive 2002/58/EC.

 You have the right to revoke your data protection consent at any time.

 The revocation of consent shall not affect the legality of the processing carried out on the basis of the consent until revocation.

-Without prejudice to any other administrative or judicial remedy, you have the right of appeal to a supervisory authority, in particular in the Member State where you reside, work or where the alleged infringement has been made, if you believe that the processing of your personal data is contrary to the stipulations of the GDPR.
+Without prejudice to any other administrative or judicial remedy, you have the right to complain to a supervisory authority, in particular in the Member State of your place of residence, workplace or pre-sumed place of infringement, if you consider that the processing of your personal data is contrary to the DSGVO.
 The competent supervisory authority for Bavaria is: